Early Learning Centers

 South Africa Partners and our community-based partner, Masibumbane Development Organisation, have joined the national effort to develop cost-effective strategies to support the scale up of high-quality Early Childhood Development (ECD).
 In the Eastern Cape we have piloted a model – the Community ECD Network – that allows us to assist early childhood education centers in transforming themselves from minimally provisioned places of care into true centers of learning and development.

-The Network is comprised of eight under-resourced “creches” or community-based preschools serving 500 children ages 0 to 5 in a high-poverty, peri-urban area.
+The Network is comprised of seven under-resourced “creches” or community-based preschools serving 500 children ages 0 to 5 in a high-poverty, peri-urban area.
 The Network assists the women who serve as managers and practitioners in these centers, helping to elevate sites that serve some of the neediest children in the country.
 As the preschools improve, so do the chances that these vital community assets will survive.

 When we launched the Community ECD Network in 2014, the center managers identified professional development of practitioners as the top priority.
 Research demonstrates professional development is a powerful contributor to the quality of children’s learning in preschool settings.
 Most practitioners in the Community ECD Network have insufficient formal education to enroll in degree programs, but they have committed themselves to learning the principles and best practices in early childhood education.

 Since we created the Community ECD Network, the preschools have gained access to teacher training, materials for learning and play, and nutritional support.
-Most significantly, as a result of hard work by our implementing partners and by the Principals of the preschools, five of the eight centers have met the standards required to become formally registered with the Department of Social Development.
+Most significantly, as a result of hard work by our implementing partners and by the Principals of the preschools, five of the seven centers have met the standards required to become formally registered with the Department of Social Development.
 Registration qualifies them to access government funding that will help improve program quality and help ensure financial stability and sustainability.

 Sifunda Ngokuthetha - "We Learn by Talking"